ccjmne/blog/content/ramblings/the-advent-of-ai.md

 away mandate [Vibe Coding](https://en.wikipedia.org/wiki/Vibe_coding) to faster implement complexity[^faster-implement-complexity]?

-[^faster-implement-complexity]: being a proponent of radical simplicity, I smirk in smugness at the idea, yet shudder at the realisation that some serious people are indeed in favour of such mandates, and in position to put them into practice.
+[^faster-implement-complexity]: Being a proponent of radical simplicity, I may smugly smirk at the idea, yet I shudder at the realisation that some serious people are indeed in favour of such mandates, and in position to put them into practice.